Dr. Gail Amison, certified by the American Board of Family Medicine, has a richly diversified medical background.

-He is married and has two adult children, both of whom are also physicians.
+He has two adult children, both of whom are also physicians.

 Dr. Fallon McManus, certified by the American Board of Family Medicine, understands the importance of keeping the family healthy as a whole.
 While she is practiced in all aspects of family medicine she has a keen interest in preventative medicine, including women’s health.

 While Fallon McManus was studying biology at LSU in Baton Rouge, she worked as an EKG technician.